Quick Summary

 - Reuse lightly used water — hand-washing water can flush a toilet

-- Stay cool and minimize exertion to reduce water loss through sweat
+- Stay cool and minimize exertion to reduce sweat loss

 - Eight WaterBricks (3.5 gallons each) = 28 gallons.
-These stack neatly on a closet shelf, under a bed, or in the bottom of a coat closet.
-Eight bricks stacked in a 2×4 configuration take up roughly 2 square feet of floor space and stand about 18 inches tall.
+Stack them neatly on a closet shelf, under a bed, or in a coat closet.
+Eight bricks in a 2×4 configuration take up roughly 2 square feet of floor space and stand about 18 inches tall.

-- Alternative layout: Four 7-gallon Aqua-Tainers stored two under the bed and two in a closet corner.
-Same 28 gallons, slightly larger footprint but more portable.
+- Alternative: Four 7-gallon Aqua-Tainers — two under the bed, two in a closet corner.
+Same volume, slightly larger footprint but more portable.

-- Weight limits: Water is heavy — 8.3 pounds per gallon.
-Verify that your shelving can handle the load before stacking.
+Weight matters here.
+Water weighs 8.3 pounds per gallon.
+Verify your shelving can handle the load before stacking.
 A shelf holding eight WaterBricks is supporting about 230 pounds.
+And in an apartment, keep your go-bag with portable water and filter near the door, not buried behind your storage — you may need to evacuate vertically (fire) or horizontally (building damage) with very little notice.

 Everything changes when you have to leave.
 You can’t take 55-gallon drums with you.
 Your evacuation water strategy needs to be lightweight, portable, and paired with sourcing capability.